Skip to main content Skip to footer

 In most cases, healthcare facilities replace equipment with more energy-efficient and modern options when the old equipment's lifecycle comes to an end, or it becomes depreciated altogether.
 However, if you detect a piece of equipment that is a real energy hog, consider replacing or upgrading it ahead of time.

-For example, Virginia Commonwealth University Medical Center upgraded their 8-year old Dräger MDS III Anesthesia Workstations by replacing too expensive to maintain computers with CyberMed H22 Medical Grade All in One Computer.
+For example, Virginia Commonwealth University Medical Center upgraded their 8-year old Dräger MDS III Anesthesia Workstations by replacing too expensive to maintain computers with a medical panel PC.
 In the modular workstations, the anesthesia machines have longer life cycles than the PCs, so replacing the PCs by more energy-efficient and modern computers not only helped cut the energy waste but extended the life of the anesthesia equipment.

 Hospitals invest in digitization as mandates the ACA anyway, so the decision-making staff should be informed about the energy efficiency requirements when selecting new equipment.
 When considering patient infotainment systems, office back-end desktop computers, medical monitors and medical tablets used by doctors, nurses and emergency units, they must take into account power consumption.